Tiger Woods seriously injured in crash on steep LA-area road - WTMJ

 He was not sure when he would play again.

-Athletes from Mike Tyson to Magic Johnson and others offered hopes that Woods would make a quick recovery.
+Athletes and others from Mike Tyson and Magic Johnson to former President Donald Trump offered hopes that Woods would make a quick recovery.

 “I’m sick to my stomach,” Justin Thomas, the No. 3 golf player in the world, said from the Workday Championship in Bradenton, Florida.
 “It hurts to see one of my closest friends get in an accident.
 Man, I just hope he’s all right.”